This post is also available in: Nederlands

 Restaurants in Trondheim

 For authentic Norwegian food Baklandet Skydsstation is the place to be.
 Trondheim has a remarkable amount of good Italian restaurants too.
-We loved the salmon at Olivia Solsiden and Frati is hip and happening.
+We loved the salmon at Olivia Solsiden.
+Frati is hip and happening.
 Reservations recommended!
 We spent around EUR 45 per person on each dinner including a glass of beer or wine.
-Trondheim includes many burger places, but they are usually not as cheap and different flavors than you may expect.
+Trondheim includes many burger places, but they are usually not as cheap or different flavored as you may expect.

 Egon is a chain of restaurants with multiple locations in town, such as Solsiden.
 The most interesting location is inside Tyholttårnet, the city’s TV tower that offers a 360 degrees view at 74 meters above the ground.
 It’s outside the center so you will have to walk, take a bus or taxi to get there and enjoy your drink and/or food with a view!